Kakifrucht/HalfminerBot/README.md

   - Default command if none supplied is !channelcreate, to make channel creation easier
   - Permission to use command necessary
 - **Commands**
+  - !admin
+    - Reload the config file
+      - Won't reload if file was not modified or if it is in invalid format
+    - Restart (full reconnect) or shut the bot down
   - !channelcreate
     - Create channels for users
     - Gives channel admin to the creating user